-Kleinfeld Paper Launches New Wedding Collection for Fine Stationery Retailers
+Kleinfeld Paper Launches New Wedding Collection For Fine Stationery Retailers

 Mr. Wainman, formerly President of high-end stationer William Arthur, brings in-depth industry expertise to lead Kleinfeld Paper’s expansion into the retail market.
 “Providing local retailers with the opportunity to carry Kleinfeld Paper allows access to a trusted international brand name in bridal,” says Mr. Wainman.
 “Standing behind the brand, retailers can expect best-in-class print, technology and customer service capabilities,” says Mr. Wainman.

-Kleinfeld Paper produces everything inside its own state-of-the-art printing facilities, located outside of Boston.
+Kleinfeld Paper produces everything inside its own state-of-the-art printing facilities.
 The company’s experienced, professional print management and customer service teams support retail stationery clients 7 days a week during regular and extended weekend hours, as well as through online chat, a toll-free telephone number and email.
 An integrated web-based ordering system, fully supported by customer service, provides retailers with easy-to-use online tools for placing, managing and tracking customer orders.

 In addition, bridal consumers will find a range of options for creating the perfect wedding invitations at different price points depending on the selections they make.
 This new Wedding Collection offers a broad assortment of designs in three major style categories—classic, modern and romantic.
 A selected design prints using one of five different printing processes, including classic digital, multi-color raised ink, contemporary or traditional letterpress, and engraving.
 Then a bride chooses from among a variety of premium, heavy-weight papers in multiple texture and color options.
 Embellishment details are also available for additional customization; from envelop liners and layers to die-cut pockets, bellybands, and more.